jbuget/node-scalingo/README.md

 It is recommended to consume services through `ScalingoApi`.

-If you miss a service - this library is still in construction (feb.
-2020) -, you can still use `ScalingoClient` and the `query()` method, according to the [Scalingo developers documentation](https://developers.scalingo.com/).
+If you miss a service, you can still use `ScalingoClient` and the `query()` method, according to the [Scalingo developers documentation](https://developers.scalingo.com/).

 The following example do the same as previously, but with `ScalingoClient` instead of `ScalingoApi`.